elliereiselt/vxnoise/README.md

  * SSE42 (can be changed to SSE41)
  * SSE2
  * NEON (planned)

+## Supported Platforms
+ * Linux (tested on Ubuntu 19.10)
+ * Windows (tested on Windows 10)

+Mac OS should also be supported but has not been tested.
+Support for Android and iOS will require NEON support which currently isn't supported.

 ## Getting Started
 Creating a noise object is the same for all noise types.
 For Simplex Fractal just call `vx::noise::SimplexFractal::create`